TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 ### [essential]/es_admin/cl_admin.lua
 Client counterpart for administrative commands:
-- Spawns vehicles, toggles noclip, teleports players, applies slaps or kills on demand, and enforces freeze positions when told by the server.
+- Spawns vehicles at the player’s position using explicit coordinates, toggles noclip, teleports players, applies slaps or kills on demand, and enforces freeze positions when told by the server.
 - The `pos` command sends formatted coordinates back to the server for logging.
-- Maintains loops to keep frozen players stationary and to move the player when noclip mode is active.
+- Maintains loops to keep frozen players stationary and to move the player when noclip mode is active, sleeping when idle to minimise CPU usage.

 ## NUI
 ### essentialmode/ui.html